LucasBr003/ez-saving/README.md

 + Alternative Approach (Script): Alternatively, if you prefer handling loading operations through script, you can reference the `SaveLoader` node in your script.
 When you want to initiate the game loading process, call the `load_save()` function on the `SaveLoader` node.
 This method offers programmatic control over loading, allowing you to trigger it at specific points in your game.

+With these steps, you can manually set up your saved file loading system within your scene, offering flexibility and control over the loading process, whether through the editor or script-based data configuration.

 > [!NOTE]
 > For those who prefer not to work with the Godot editor's built-in dictionary system for configuring the `DATA` property of SaveDataHolders, you can also configure this property using scripts.
 This provides an alternative method for setting up and customizing saved data within the SaveDataHolder nodes.

-With these steps, you can manually set up your saved file loading system within your scene, offering flexibility and control over the loading process, whether through the editor or script-based data configuration.
+> [!WARNING]
+> Pay close attention to node configuration to avoid unexpected behaviors.
+Accurate setup of each node, including their properties and connections, is crucial for the smooth operation of your saved file loading system.
+Take the time to ensure that all settings align with your game's requirements to prevent any unforeseen issues during gameplay.

 ![LoadingSceneStep1](https://github.com/LucasBr003/ez-saving/assets/94023123/cfef1f73-0e0b-4622-9fe0-2caba1d7ac12)
 ![LoadingSceneStep2](https://github.com/LucasBr003/ez-saving/assets/94023123/d4994c79-1f15-4e8b-b6a0-db0b8c803ee8)